 At the end of the day, there’s not a singular straightforward conclusion to draw from this latest Kickstarter study.
-I wouldn’t advise plastering your next appeal with the top Kickstarter phrases and a bunch of pictures of cats…although that would be an interesting experiment.
-What I think the study does reinforce for nonprofit fundraisers is that the words on the page should not be neglected and neither should traditional concepts of persuasion.
+Don’t plaster your next appeal with top Kickstarter phrases and cat photos.
+However, there’s one thing it reinforces.
+Don’t neglect the words on the page or traditional concepts of persuasion.

 Common places we see text getting ignored are campaign landing pages, body copy of fundraising campaigns, and default email appeal text.
 Take time to customize this text and align it with persuasion norms.
 It may lead you higher degrees of success down the road.